-Aljoša Jurinić has appeared as a soloist and with orchestras at prominent venues such as Carnegie Hall, Wiener Musikverein, Salle Cortot (Paris), Gasteig (Münich), Tokyo Opera City Concert Hall, Osaka Symphony Hall, La Sala Verdi (Milan), BOZAR (Brussels), Lisinski Concert Hall (Zagreb) and Kolarac (Belgrade), as well as important festivals, including Serate Musicali (Milan), Chopin and His Europe (Warsaw), Chopin Festival (Nohant), From Easter to the Ascension (Tbilisi), Kiev Summer Music Evenings, Chopin Festival (Mariánské Lázně), International Keyboard Institute Festival (New York), Dubrovnik Summer Festival, Split Summer Festival, and others.
-He also embarked on a debut tour of China in 2018, a tour of Japan in February 2019 and plans a second tour of China in November.
+Aljoša Jurinić has appeared as a soloist and with orchestras at prominent venues, such as the Carnegie Hall, Wiener Musikverein, Salle Cortot (Paris), Gasteig (Munich), Tokyo Opera City Concert Hall, Osaka Symphony Hall, La Sala Verdi (Milan), BOZAR (Brussels), Lisinski Concert Hall (Zagreb), and Kolarac (Belgrade), as well as important festivals, including Serate Musicali (Milan), Chopin and His Europe (Warsaw), Chopin Festival (Nohant), From Easter to the Ascension (Tbilisi), Kyiv Summer Music Evenings, Chopin Festival (Mariánské Lázně), International Keyboard Institute Festival (New York), Dubrovnik Summer Festival, Split Summer Festival, and others.
+In 2018, he gave a series of concerts in China and the next year concert tours in both China and Japan.

-His orchestra performances include collaborations with Warsaw Philharmonic, Berlin Radio Symphony Orchestra, the Hallé Orchestra, National Orchestra of Belgium, Royal Flemish Philharmonic Orchestra, Orchestre Royal de Chambre de Wallonie, Plauen-Zwickau Philharmonic, Brno Philharmonic Orchestra, Zagreb Philharmonic Orchestra, Sarajevo Philharmonic Orchestra, Kosovo Philharmonic, and the Symphony Orchestra of the Serbian Broadcasting Corporation.
-He played under the baton of esteemed conductors Marin Alsop, Jacek Kaspszyk, Ivan Repušić, Thierry Fischer, Edward Gardner, Bojan Suđić, Paul Meyer, Daniel Smith, Leoš Svárovský, and others.
+His orchestral performances include collaborations with the Warsaw Philharmonic, Berlin Radio Symphony Orchestra, Ontario Philharmonic, Hallé Orchestra, National Orchestra of Belgium, Royal Flemish Philharmonic Orchestra, Orchestre Royal de Chambre de Wallonie, Plauen-Zwickau Philharmonic, Brno Philharmonic Orchestra, Zagreb Philharmonic Orchestra, Sarajevo Philharmonic Orchestra, Kosovo Philharmonic, and Symphony Orchestra of the Serbian Broadcasting Corporation, under the batons of esteemed conductors such as Marin Alsop, Jacek Kaspszyk, Ivan Repušić, Thierry Fischer, Edward Gardner, Bojan Suđić, Paul Meyer, Daniel Smith, and Leoš Svárovský.

-A keen chamber musician, Aljoša Jurinić has particularly fruitful duo collaborations with world-renowned musicians Petrit Çeku (guitar) and Luka Šulić (cello), the latter of which earned a reputable Orlando award at the 70th Dubrovnik Summer Festival.
-His discography includes a solo CD titled Chopin alive featuring a recording from an all-Chopin recital published in 2017 by CristoforiumArt, a CD box set of highlights of the 2016 Queen Elisabeth Competition, and the performance of R. Schumann’s Piano Concerto recorded at the 2012 Robert Schumann Competition.
-In late 2019, a new CD will be released under KNS Classical featuring R. Schumann’s Fantasy Op.
-17 and F. Chopin’s 12 Etudes Op.
+A keen chamber musician, Aljoša Jurinić performs in duos with the world-renowned musicians Petrit Çeku (guitar), Kian Soltani (cello) and Luka Šulić (cello), the latter collaboration earning the prestigious Orlando Award at the 70th Dubrovnik Summer Festival.
+His discography includes a solo album, Chopin Alive, recorded at an all-Chopin recital published under CristoforiumArt, a CD box set of highlights from the 2016 Queen Elisabeth Competition, and his performance of R. Schumann’s Piano Concerto in A minor, Op.
+54, at the 2012 Robert Schumann Competition.
+In 2020, he released an album under KNS Classical featuring live performances of R. Schumann’s Fantasy, Op.
+17, and F. Chopin’s 12 Etudes, Op.
 25.

-Aljoša Jurinić holds a Concert Diploma (Konzertexamen) from the University of Music Franz Liszt Weimar, studying under Grigory Gruzman, and a Master’s Degree from the Academy of Music of the University of Zagreb, under Ruben Dalibaltayan.
-Other teachers who have influenced his artistic expression include Eliso Virsaladze, Noel Flores, and Jasna Reba.
-Having lived in Croatia, Austria, Germany, and the USA, he is currently residing in Toronto, Canada.
+Aljoša Jurinić holds a Concert Diploma (Konzertexamen) from the University of Music Franz Liszt Weimar, where he studied under Grigory Gruzman, and a Master’s Degree from the Academy of Music of the University of Zagreb, where he studied under Ruben Dalibaltayan.
+Other teachers who have contributed to his artistic development include Eliso Virsaladze, Noel Flores, and Jasna Reba.
+He is currently pursuing a DMA at the University of Toronto with James Parker.